RobBagby/dcos-primer/deploy-loadbalanced.md

 #### Testing the deployment
 1. Open a browser to the dns name of the Public IP Address associated to the public agent pool load balancer.
 Again, in my case, it is: bagbyacsmesosagents.westus.cloudapp.azure.com.
 2. Take note of the hostname
-3. Refresh the web page (depending upon the browser, you may have to wait a short period of time before refreshing)
+3. Refresh the web page (depending upon the browser, you may have to wait a short period of time before refreshing - chrome works best here)
 4. Take note of the hostname.
 It should be different.

 ![Nodes tab in DC/OS](https://raw.githubusercontent.com/robbagby/dcos-primer/master/images/webapp-1.jpg)